 In November 2014, Ashley Madison, a notorious website that facilitates extramarital affairs, boldly claimed that it was ‘the last truly secure space on the internet’.

 In July 2015, a group of hackers announced that it had obtained the account details of 32 million users and demanded that the website, and its parent company Avid Life Media, immediately cease trading.
 Avid Life Media did not comply, and in August, the hackers released over 20GB of deeply personal, compromising data.

 Three months down the line, the fallout from the leak still continues to rumble on.
 It may not be the largest of data breaches, but the nature of the website means that it has been one of the most damaging.

 The whole affair, to pardon the pun, is such an omnishambles that it is hard to know where to even begin.
 Put it like this, if Ashley Madison was the last truly secure space on the internet, we all might as well go home.

-The central failing by Avid Life Media was the fact that cybersecurity simply was not taken seriously enough.
+The central failing of Avid Life Media was the fact that cybersecurity simply was not taken seriously enough.
 Senior executives recognized that a data breach would be catastrophic, and were concerned about a ‘lack of security awareness across the organisation’.
 Yet, security was seen as ‘an afterthought’ to business concerns.
 One employee recommended utilising encrypted messaging.
 The response?
 ‘What’s the business opportunity?’
-Data breaches suffered by other similar sites, were not taken as wake-up calls, but rather as PR opportunities to boast ‘how much better our site’s ratio of men to women is’.
+Data breaches suffered by other similar sites were not taken as wake-up calls, but rather as PR opportunities to boast ‘how much better our site’s ratio of men to women is’.